-The Department of Parks & Wildlife (formerly Department of Environment and Conservation) oversee the management of the Cape Range National Park, Ningaloo Marine Park and Ningaloo Coast World Heritage Area.
-The Exmouth Visitor Centre acknowledges the contribution the Department of Parks & Wildlife makes to the Ningaloo region.
+The Western Australian Department of Biodiversity, Conservation & Attractions oversee the management of the Cape Range National Park, Ningaloo Marine Park and Ningaloo Coast World Heritage Area.
+The Ningaloo Visitor Centre acknowledges the contribution the Department of Biodiversity, Conservation & Attractions makes to the Ningaloo region.

 CAPE RANGE NATIONAL PARK

 The Cape Range National Park is dominated by a rugged limestone range; the remains of an ancient sea floor thrust upwards by movements of the earth's crust.
 The range descends to sea level along the coast with arid coastal plains and sand dunes predominating.